juliensimon/gradio-mcp-server-builder/docs/getting-started/quickstart.md

 After building a server, you can test it in several ways:

 1. **Web Interface Testing**: Use the generated Gradio interface to test functions interactively
-2. **MCP Client Testing**: Use the smolagents-based client for programmatic testing
+2. **Test Client Testing**: Use the intelligent test client for natural language interaction and conversational testing
 3. **Direct Function Testing**: Import and test functions directly in Python scripts
 4. **End-to-End Testing**: Run the complete server and test all functionality